-4.3.1.1 Alive and free of respiratory failure at Day 14
+4.3.1.1 Alive and free of respiratory failure at Day 28

-The primary endpoint is the proportion of subjects who are alive and free of respiratory failure at Day 14, where respiratory failure is defined in Section 3.1.1.
+The primary endpoint is the proportion of subjects who are alive and free of respiratory failure at Day 28, where respiratory failure is defined in Section 3.1.1.

-The point estimate and its 95% confidence interval (CI; using Wald method with continuity correction) will be calculated for each treatment group.
-The Cochran-Mantel-Haenszel $\chi 2$ test, stratified by age (≥ 65 vs < 65 years) and comorbidities (present vs absent), will be used to compare the proportion of subjects who are alive and free of respiratory failure at Day 14 between the two treatment groups.
+The point estimate and its 90% confidence interval (CI; using Wald method with continuity correction) will be calculated for each treatment group.
+The Cochran-Mantel-Haenszel $\chi 2$ test, stratified by age (≥ 65 vs < 65 years) and comorbidities (present vs absent), will be used to compare the proportion of subjects who are alive and free of respiratory failure at Day 28 between the two treatment groups.
 An unstratified analysis ($\chi 2$ test) will also be performed.
-Finally, the difference in the proportion of subjects who are alive and free of respiratory failure at Day 14 will also be provided with 95% CIs.